Tony Reali: Personal life

-In the early hours of October 1, 2007, Reali's apartment was destroyed by a fire, a fact revealed by Tony Kornheiser on Pardon the Interruption on October 1 and acknowledged by Reali himself on Around the Horn the following day.
+In the early hours of October 1, 2007, Reali's Washington, D.C. apartment was destroyed by a fire, a fact revealed by Tony Kornheiser on Pardon the Interruption on October 1 and acknowledged by Reali himself on Around the Horn the following day.
 The fire occurred a few days after he had proposed to Samiya Edwards, an Africa policy consultant.

 Reali has been open about his struggles with anxiety, posting on social media and providing details through interviews and podcasts.
 He is a Catholic who has stressed the importance of his faith: "It has made me who I am, and it has got me to where I am.
 And it's where I am going."
-He is known for wearing ashes on his forehead on air every Ash Wednesday.
+He was known for wearing ashes on his forehead on air every Ash Wednesday.

 On Father's Day 2018, Reali announced that he and his wife were expecting twin sons.
 Although one of the boys died unexpectedly before childbirth, the other boy was born healthy.
 Reali also has two daughters.